kickaha2019/articles/Diary/2013/index.md

----
-blurb: I see temples in Tokyo and we cruise down the Rhine and up the Broads
+#blurb I see temples in Tokyo and we cruise down the Rhine and up the Broads
----